 If you are at least 16; have had a valid instruction permit for at least 9 months; have passed an approved driver education course; have or are working toward a high school diploma or GED and are not a chronic or habitual truant; have at least 50 hours of driving practice (including at least 10 hours at night); and have a parent's consent, you can get a "graduated" driver's license.
-While you use such a license, any passengers under age 19 must use seat belts; and for the first 12 months that you use such a license or until you turn 18 (whichever comes first) you may not have more than one passenger under age 20 except a family member.
-26 Until you are 18, the car may have only one passenger in the front seat, and no more in the back seat than its available seat belts.
+For the first 12 months that you use such a license or until you turn 18 (whichever comes first), you may not have more than one passenger under age 20 except a family member.
+Until you are 18, the car may have only one passenger in the front seat, and no more in the back seat than its available seat belts.
 If you violate any of those restrictions-or commit any other traffic violations-in the first 12 months of using the graduated license or during the 6 months before your 18th birthday, the restrictions will continue to apply until 6 months after your latest violation.